 - What kinds of personalities will mesh with current team member

 So can HR rest easy?
 Not yet.
 Keeping managers engaged is easier said than done.
 HR departments need to find the right applicant tracking tool—a software that is easy to implement, easy to navigate and easy for hiring managers to use.
-With the right technology, HR departments can help hiring managers:
+With the right technology, here’s how HR departments can engage hiring managers:

 Get involved on the front-end of the screening process: The right tool provides the ability to create effective screening questions, which streamline the application process by determining which applicants qualify for further review.
 HR can work with hiring managers on the front-end to create screening questions that aid in the scoring of each candidate.